Dude: History

 In 2008, Bud Light aired an advertising campaign in which the dialogue consists entirely of different inflections of "Dude!" and does not mention the product by name.
 It was a followup to their near-identical and more widely noted "Whassup?" campaign.

-On July 23, 2019 Boris Johnson used the word "dude" as an acronym for his Conservative Party leadership campaign platform.
-In his leadership speech he explained it as referring to Deliver Brexit – Unite the country – Defeat Jeremy Corbyn – Energize the country.
+On July 23, 2019, Boris Johnson used the word "dude" as an acronym for his Conservative Party leadership campaign platform.
+In his leadership speech he explained it: Deliver Brexit – Unite the country – Defeat Jeremy Corbyn – Energize the country.